Fellow Requirements & Examination

 The Examination Process:

-- Candidates must submit five (5) cases for in-depth discussion with the examiners.
-The candidate must have performed both the surgical and prosthetic treatment for each of these cases.
+For the second part, candidates must submit and defend their own cases.
+Candidates must submit five (5) cases for in-depth discussion with the examiners.
+The candidate must have provided the surgical and/or prosthetic treatment for each of these cases.
+The candidate must be proficient in both the surgical and prosthetic treatment.
 Each case must be on a different patient and must be complete with the final prosthesis in function for at least one year by the beginning of the examination period.
 The submitted reports become the property of the American Academy of Implant Dentistry and will not be returned.

-Prior to the Part 2 examination, for each of the five (5) cases submitted, candidates need to include:
+Prior to the examination, for each of the five (5) cases submitted, candidates need to include:

 - A step-by-step written narrative of how the treatment was completed, why the candidate chose these methods and materials, and what this means to the patient.